SockguardSockguard

 SOCKGUARD_HEALTH_WATCHDOG_INTERVAL=5s

-metrics.enabled and health.watchdog.enabled default to false, so existing deployments stay quiet until you opt in.
+metrics.enabled, health.watchdog.enabled, and health.readiness.enabled all default to false, so existing deployments stay quiet until you opt in.

 Metric reference